Popsicle Stick Chain Reaction

 - A friend (optional, but can make the process much easier)

-- Weave the end of a third popsicle stick underneath the end of the popsicle stick on the bottom of the “X.” The rest of the third stick should go over top of the popsicle stick on the top of the “X.” Make sure to keep pressure on the third stick.
+Place an end of a third popsicle stick under the upper end of the stick on the bottom of the “X.” The third popsicle stick then goes over the stick on top of the “X.” Make sure to keep pressure on the center of the “X” as you work.
+That’s why you need a helper or a strong clamp.